WaWannn/sohTexturePack-/README.md

 5/ Dowload this .rar

-6/ Extract directly zip in the soh folder ()
+6/ Extract directly zip in the soh folder (Extract "here")

 7/ Run